MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 #### Add FilteredRecordCount to getOutputs

-This updates the `filteredRecordCount` on the code component class you defined earlier when it/s different to the new data received.
+This updates the `filteredRecordCount` on the code component class you defined earlier when it's different from the new data received.
 After `notifyOutputChanged` is called, you need to ensure the value is returned when `getOutputs` is called, so update the `getOutputs` method to be:

 ##### [Before](#tab/before)